Conditional estimates on the argument of Dirichlet $L$-functions with applications to low-lying zeros: Introduction

 The first estimate \eqref{nonvanishing 1/2}, which implies conditionally that the proportion of non-vanishing at $s=1/2$ is at least $1/2-o(1)$ as $q\to \infty$, was first due to Murty \cite{Mur}.
-The second estimate \eqref{min gamma chi} asserts that the height of the lowest non-trivial zero of the family of $L(s,\chi)$ modulo $q$ is at most $1/4+o(1)$ times the average spacing between consecutive zeros, $\frac{2\pi}{\log q}$.
-This was obtained by Hughes and Rudnick \cite[Corollary 8.2]{HuRu} as a corollary of the well-known one-level density formula they proved:
+The second estimate \eqref{min gamma chi} asserts that the height of the lowest non-trivial zero of the family of $L(s,\chi)$ modulo $q$ is at most $1/4+o(1)$ times the average spacing.
+This was showed by Hughes and Rudnick \cite[Corollary 8.2]{HuRu} as a corollary of their well-known one-level density formula:

-for any suitable test function $f$ whose Fourier transform $\wh{f}(u):=\int_{-\infty}^\infty f(x)e^{-2\pi iux}\md x$ is compactly supported in $(-2,2)$.
+where $f$ is any suitable test function whose Fourier transform $\wh{f}(u):=\int_{-\infty}^\infty f(x)e^{-2\pi iux}\md x$ is compactly supported in $(-2,2)$.
 In fact all three estimates in Corollary~\ref{corollary: lowest zero} can be deduced from \eqref{one-level density}, but a different test function is required for each case in contrast to our current approach.
 We also remark that the $O(\frac{1}{\log q})$ error terms in these estimates are not best possible and have recently been refined slightly by the author in \cite[Theorems 4--6]{Zhao} (so that both of the $o(1)$ terms mentioned at the beginning of this paragraph can be removed).